Should You Whiten Your Teeth? The Truth About Enamel Colour and Oral Health

 Not necessarily.
 Teeth can be naturally cream, yellowish or slightly grey and still be completely healthy.
 On the other hand, very white teeth may be the result of whitening, restorations or veneers rather than a natural shade.

-What affects enamel color
+What affects enamel colour

 Coffee, tea, red wine, pigmented foods and tobacco are among the most common reasons why teeth gradually look darker over time.